jonathanyeh0723/meme-generator/README.md

 ### Deploy

-## Demo: Pipeline using meme generator and email function to send what you create to your friends or loved one!
+## Demo: Using meme generator with email function to send what you create to your friend or loved one!

 ![demo_with_email](pipeline_demo_email.gif)